Youssef530245/NAMAIL/README.md

 Namail is python script give you the mail and password when you ask using the name.

 ### first
-when you run the program it ask you about the path of the text file which contain all names mails and password . you should put the path.
+when you run the program it ask you about the path of the text file which contain all names mails and password. you should put the path.
 - example --- >  /user/yousefmohamed/cyber/scripts/mail.txt.